sersavan/weather-ai-agent-gensx/README.md

 - Generates human-like responses with context awareness
 - Offers multiple interfaces (Telegram bot and CLI)

-## ✨ Features

-- **Natural Language Understanding**: Ask about weather in any city using conversational language
-- **Location Extraction**: Automatically identifies city/location names from user queries
-- **Real-time Weather Data**: Uses the public wttr.in API to retrieve current weather conditions
-- **Context-aware Responses**: Produces friendly, informative responses that address the user's specific questions
-- **Multi-platform**: Available as a Telegram bot or command-line interface

 ## 🚀 Getting Started

 ### Prerequisites